 And then, even if you do need to make more cuts, you have a flat side to work with, which makes cutting much easier.

-Bonus Tip: If this still feels too scary, you can make the squash easier to cut by microwaving it for 1-2 minutes.
+If this still feels too scary, there is a simple step you can take to make cutting the squash even easier: microwave it!
+Place your whole acorn squash in the microwave and cook it for 1-2 minutes.
 This won’t cook the squash, but will soften it up just a little, making it easier to get through the hard outer shell.

 How to Cook Acorn Squash